US – Kenya Strategic Partnership Opportunities

 Kenyan textile and apparel manufacturers face a number of competitive disadvantages.
 Many of which relate to the cost of doing business.

-For apparel firms, labor productivity and time-to-market are central to their ability to compete.
+For apparel firms, labor productivity and time-to market are central to their ability to compete.
 In terms of labor productivity, many Kenyan firms are at a competitive disadvantage on a cost basis.
-Sewing operators’ wages in Kenya average US$180 per month compared to US$60 or lower in Ethiopia.
+Sewing operators’ wages in Kenya average US$180 per month compared to US$60 in Ethiopia.

 The cost of power, at 14 cents today, puts Kenya on a fundamentally unequal footing to textile firms in other countries that pay considerably less, such as Chinese firms that pay seven cents per kWh, or Ethiopian firms that pay six cents per kWh.
 This results in power costs accounting for up to 25 percent of Kenyan textile firms’ operating costs.